OWASP/www-policy/operational/awards-and-scholarships.md

 ---

-title: Awards and Scholarships Policy (Draft WIP)
+title: Awards and Scholarships Policy
 layout: col-document
 document: Rules of Procedure
 tags: Rules of Procedure